-Can a Collection Agent Be Sued For Harassing Efforts to Collect An Old Debt?
+Can a Collection Agent Be Sued For Harassment?

-A Collection Agency, Business, or Even a Private Individual, May Be Found Liable For Engaging In Tortious Conduct As a Tactic to Collecting Debts.
-While a Licensed Collection Agent Will Have Special Rules to Follow, Essentially Anyone Who Behaves Tortiously May Be Sued. and Found Liable.
+While a Licensed Collection Agent Will Have Special Rules to Follow, Essentially Anyone, Including a Business or Individual, Who Behaves Tortiously May Be Sued. and Found Liable For Improper Collection Efforts.

 Understanding When Debt Collection Efforts Become Harassing With Potential For Liability